Pantheon, wood engraving c. 1890.

 The tour starts at the very beginning: today is largely devoted to Ancient Rome, beginning with the Colosseum, largest of all amphitheatres, completed ad 80.
 The Forum has evocative remains of the key temples and civic buildings at the heart of the Roman Empire.
 The present appearance of the Capitol, first centre of ancient Rome, was designed by Michelangelo, and the surrounding palazzi are museums with outstanding ancient sculpture and a collection of paintings.

 The Basilica of St Peter in the Vatican was the outcome of the greatest architects of several generations – Bramante, Raphael, Sangallo, Michelangelo – and contains major sculpture.
-Originally Emperor Hadrian’s mausoleum, Castel S. Angelo became a fortress in the Middle Ages and a residence in the Renaissance.
-After some free time, return to the Vatican in the evening for a private visit to see Michelangelo’s frescoes in the Sistine Chapel in peace, together with Raphael’s frescoes in the adjacent Stanze.
+Today also includes a private visit to the Vatican, either at dawn or in the evening, to see Michelangelo’s frescoes in the Sistine Chapel in peace, together with Raphael’s frescoes in the adjacent Stanze.

 The morning includes the superb sculpture of the Altar of Peace (Ara Pacis) erected by Augustus, paintings by Pinturicchio and Caravaggio in Sta.
 Maria del Popolo, and a walk in the Pincio Gardens (good views across Rome) to the Spanish Steps.
+Trinità dei Monti s a convent with a refectory painted by Andrea Pozzo, as well as a unique corridor with an astrolabe table and anamorphic frescoes.
 The Palazzo Barberini is a great palace which became Rome’s National Gallery, with paintings by most of the Italian Old Masters.
-The Galleria Borghese is Rome’s finest collection of painting and sculpture.

 Among today’s highlights are the Pantheon, the best preserved of Roman monuments (whose span was only twice exceeded in the next 1,750 years); the lively and wonderfully adorned Piazza Navona, which retains the shape of the Roman hippodrome on which it was built; and the 5th-century church of Sta.
 Sabina, as perfect an Early Christian basilica as survives anywhere.
 See also S. Ivo, a masterpiece of Baroque architecture with a cupola designed by Borromini, and two Roman temples, of Vesta and Fortuna Virile.